colasgabens/questo/README.md

 const Data_List =
 [
     {
-        Question: "What color you want to use ?
-         \n 1 :- blue \n 2 :- red \n",
-        Error_Question : "Wrong answer it should be between (1) or (2)",
+        Question: "What color you want to use ? \n 1 :- blue \n 2 :- red \n", Error_Question : "Wrong answer it should be between (1) or (2)",
         On_Close_Response : " thanks",

         Check : (Input )  =>{

-            let result = false;
+            let language = false;
             switch (parseInt(Input)) {
                 case 1:
+                    return "blue";
+                case 2:
                     return "red";
-                case 2:
-                    return "blue";
             }
-            return result
+            return language

         }
     },
         {
-        Question: "What is 1 + 1 ?,
+        Question: "What is 1 + 1 ? ",
         Error_Question : "Wrong answer ",
         On_Close_Response : " thanks",